brotatotes/bht-automation/bht gen 3/Romans/Chapter 10/Romans 10 4 bht.md

 3. "Christ ended the law as a method of salvation for 'every one that believeth' whether Jew or Gentile."

 ### John Gill:
-1. "By the 'law' here, is not meant the ceremonial law, of which, indeed, they were all very zealous, and of which Christ also was the end in many respects; he was the final cause of it, or that for the sake of which it was."
+1. "Christ was the final cause of the ceremonial law, all its institutions, ordinances, and sacrifices were on his account."
-2. "Christ was not the end of this law for righteousness; Christ's obedience to it is no part of justifying righteousness."
+2. "He was the terminus of it, to whom it was to reach, and beyond whom it was not to go."
-3. "Though I rather think the latter is here meant, namely, that Christ is the fulfilling end of the law, since it is added, for righteousness: for the bringing in an everlasting righteousness; a righteousness justifying in the sight of God."
+3. "Christ is the fulfilling end of the law, since he brings in an everlasting righteousness that justifies in the sight of God."

 ### John Wesley:
 1. "For Christ is the end of the law — The scope and aim of it."